 You can also find relevant information on the website of the Settle in Estonia programme.
 All foreigners with a residence permit who have arrived in Estonia during the last five years are eligible for a free educational programme that covers all aspects of life in Estonia, including Estonian language courses.

 A citizen of the EU, EEA or Swiss Confederation has a right to stay in Estonia on the basis of a valid travel document or an identity card for a period of up to three months.

 An Estonian temporary residence permit grants its holder the right to live, and in most cases, work in Estonia.
+The temporary residence permit can be granted for up to five years.
+The exact duration is decided each time on a case-by-case basis.
 If you are interested in moving to Estonia, please visit the Estonian Police and Border Guard Board website to learn more about applying for a temporary residence permit.

 Residence permit for employment

-If the employment relationship will last for a longer time than provided by the visa or visa freedom terms, then the employee should apply for a residence permit for employment to work in Estonia for a longer period than allowed by the visa or the visa-waiver program.
-As of the end of 2013, there is no separate work permit available, an individual is permitted to work on the basis of residence permit.
+If the employment relationship will last for a longer time than provided by the visa or visa freedom terms, then the employee should apply for a residence permit for employment to work in Estonia.
+There is no separate work permit available, an individual is permitted to work on the basis of a residence permit.
 A residence permit may be temporary or long-term.

 The basis and conditions for applying for a residence permit depend on the employee’s special conditions and the area of business.
 In most cases, it is necessary to fulfil the salary criterion and get approval from the Estonian Unemployment Insurance Fund.
 Moreover, the residence permit is subjected to the immigration quota for aliens.